ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/12-hashing-in-practice.md

 ## Hash tables in practice

 ::: TODO
+- Prio 1: write a little about Standard libraries?
-- Prio 2: update text
+- Prio 1: update text
 :::

 Congratulations!
 You have reached the end of the hashing chapter.
 In